UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <opt text="Decision Trees" correct="true">

 You are right!
-Decision Trees visit a single feature at a time unlike 𝑘-NN models, which calculate distances using all the features together.
+Decision Trees visit a single feature at a time, unlike 𝑘-NN models, which calculate distances using the features all together.

 </opt>